 Does menopause cause headaches?

 As with other menopause-related symptoms, headaches, especially migraines, are related to hormones.
-While scientists don’t totally understand why, it’s clear that migraines are more of a concern for females — they’re twice as likely to experience migraines compared to males.
-Some people will report getting headaches during specific days of their monthly cycle — called a menstrual migraine.
-It often happens a few days before or during the first few days of a person’s period.
+Scientists don’t know why, but it’s clear that migraines are more of a concern for females.
+They’re twice as likely to have migraines compared to males.
+Some people get headaches during monthly cycle.
+These headaches are called menstrual migraines.
+They often happen a few days before or during the first few days of a person’s period.
 This is because estrogen levels normally drop during this time, even for those who are pre-menopausal.

 The decreasing levels of estrogen, starting in perimenopause, can cause headaches to increase for some people.
 And migraines during menopause are pretty common — 10-29% of people report having a migraine during menopause.
 Most people will see an improvement in their migraines postmenopause.
 It’s believed that headaches worsen during perimenopause because the normal hormone cycle is disrupted and for some people, their periods will come more often.
 For many people who experience menstrual migraines, menopause brings about the end of their periods and their migraines.